microsoft/vscode-docs/docs/supporting/troubleshoot-terminal-launch.md

 MetaDescription: Troubleshoot Visual Studio Code Integrated Terminal launch failures
 ---

-# Troubleshoot Integrated Terminal launch failures
+# Terminal launch failures

 To troubleshoot Integrated Terminal launch failures in Visual Studio Code, follow these steps to diagnose issues:

-1. If you're on Windows, review the [common issues on Windows](#_common-issues-on-windows) section first.
+1. If you're on Windows, review the [common issues on Windows](#common-issues-on-windows) section first.

 2. Check your [settings](/docs/getstarted/settings.md) for any of these settings that could affect the launch: